joelanman/joelanman.com/index.md

   I’m a design consultant based in London.

   I’ve been helping to create digital products and services based on user needs and behaviours since 2003.
-Most recently Design Lead at the UK Government Digital Service.
+Most recently as Design Lead at the UK Government Digital Service.

   My passion is creating simple, accessible services that improve people’s lives.